ByteVirtuoso/ByteVirtuoso/README.md

 - VOIP Technologies: SIP, H.323, videoconferencing, E1 trunks
 - Project Management: Agile, Scrum, project planning, budgeting, team management
+- Object-oriented programming (OOP)
-- Programming Languages: Python, Java
+- Programming Languages: Java, Python
+- JSON and REST API
+- Spring Framework
 - Apache Maven
-- OOP
 - Git and GitHub
 - SQL
 - Linux
 - Docker
-- Apache Tomcat
+- Test-driven development (TDD) and Unit testing (JUnit)
-- Spring Framework
+- Refactoring code
 - Atlassian Confluence and Jira
-- TDD
-- Unit testing
-- JUnit
-- Refactoring
 - Intellij IDEA
 - Pycharm
-- JSON and REST API

 ### Goals
 My ultimate goal is to become a software developer and use my skills and experience to develop innovative solutions that can revolutionize the telecommunications industry.
 I plan to continue learning new programming languages and tools, including cloud computing, to stay up-to-date with the latest industry trends and technologies.